 - 13.2.7 Accordingly, I consider the authority provided the building owners with sufficient information about, and opportunity for, providing a DSA or other relevant information prior to its issuing of the section 124 notice and that the applicant did not elect to provide any further information at the time.
-I also reiterate that the detailed submission from the applicant for this determination (refer paragraph 4.1) was not information the authority had seen prior to issuing a section 124 notice to the building owners. - 13.2.8 I further note that while a section 124 notice has ongoing status it can be reviewed by the authority if additional information is provided that challenges the building's earthquake-prone status (for example, if a DSA is commissioned and finds that that the building has sufficient ultimate capacity, or is unlikely to collapse, or required strengthening work is completed, refer paragraph 10.6.7).
+The owners were clearly aware of the importance of a DSA as they sought a three month extension on 5 November 2007 in order to allow engineers to complete a detailed assessment of the building.
+Further, as already noted, the earthquake-prone status of the building was accepted before the issue of this notice (refer paragraph 3.9).
+I also reiterate that the detailed submission from the applicant for this determination (refer paragraph 4.1) was not information the authority had seen prior to issuing a section 124 notice to the building owners. - 13.2.8 It is apparent from information provided by the authority to its engineers that the full property file for the building was not provided by the authority prior to the IEP being carried out.
+The applicant has criticised this omission, however, there is a tension between the amount of information the authority can consider during the IEP process and the nature of the IEP process which is a 'coarse screening involving as few resources as reasonably possible'.
+The IEP process is simply not set up to consider detailed information about a building: such information can only be considered under the detailed assessment provisions of the NZSEE guidelines.
+Further, it is my view that even if some of the information had been able to be considered as part of the IEP process it would likely not have changed the outcome of the IEP in this case: additional details or features of a building (for example in this case the common wall) considered during an IEP are more likely to result in a lower score as assumptions cannot be made about the strength or performance of such features without proper investigation. - 13.2.9 I further note that while a section 124 notice has ongoing status it can be reviewed by the authority if additional information is provided that challenges the building's earthquake-prone status (for example, if a DSA is commissioned and finds that or required strengthening work is completed, refer paragraph 10.6.7).
 There is no time limit on this process after a section 124 notice is first issued and the authority can remove the notice based on this additional information, if appropriate, at any time.